 Humidity: Aim to maintain 60% humidity -- or higher -- around the plant year-round.
 This is easier than it seems; set the plant on a pebble tray or use a cool-mist room humidifier.
 It's a good idea to use a humidity gauge rather than guess -- air can become extremely dry indoors during the winter months.

 Temperature: Average to warm (65-85°F/18-29°C) year-round

 Soil: Good-quality potting mix

-Fertilizer: Feed every 2 weeks spring and summer with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with a high-phosphorus water-soluble fertilizer.

 Propagation: Easy to propagate from stem cuttings.
 Take 3 in (8 cm) stem tip cuttings in spring and root in equal parts all-purpose potting mix and perlite.